Scrap Gold And Inventory?

 Either way, I would recommend consulting a professionally qualified accountant for expert advice.

-Do you think the coins and jewelry could qualify as inventory?
+think the coins and jewelry could qualify as inventory?
 Send us your comments.